1.1 Your contract is between:

 5.6 FIT payments

-We're a mandatory Feed-in Tariff (FIT) supplier.
-If you've got a FIT installation accredited by Ofgem or the Micro Certification Scheme (MCS), and you get your electricity from us or from a non-mandatory FIT supplier at the time you apply for FIT payments, we can make those FIT payments to you.
-These will be in line with the Feed-in-Tariffs Order 2012, as amended, and our electricity supply licence.
-You can apply at eonenergy.com/aboutfit.
+We’re a mandatory Feed-in Tariff (FIT) supplier.
+If you’ve got a FIT installation accredited by Ofgem or the Micro Certification Scheme (MCS), and you get your electricity from us or from a non-mandatory FIT supplier at the time you apply for FIT payments, we can make those FIT payments to you.
+These will be in line with the Feed-in Tariffs Order 2012, as amended, and our electricity supply licence.
+You can apply at www.eonenergy.com/aboutfit

 6.1 Paying in advance

-If you pay by prepayment or Smart Pay As You Go, you'll need to keep your meter topped up to make sure you keep getting energy.
-If you pay by either of these ways, we'll send you a statement once a year.
+If you pay by Prepayment or Smart Pay As You Go, you will need to keep your meter topped up to ensure you continue to have a supply of Energy.

 Smart Pay As You Go

-After you switch to Smart Pay As You Go you'll have 14 days to change your mind.
-If you do, call us on the number in your welcome letter and we'll move you back to your old way of paying.
-If we've already fitted your smart meter we might need to change it back.
+You have 14 days from the day you agree to switch to Smart Pay As You Go to change your mind.
+If you do change your mind, call the number in your Welcome Letter to tell us and we’ll move you back to your previous payment method.
+If we’ve already fitted your Smart PAYG Meter we may need to change your meter back to do this.

 6.2 Paying by fixed monthly Direct Debit

-If you want to pay by fixed monthly Direct Debit, we'll agree to a monthly amount with you and confirm it in writing.
-We might need to change the amount if prices change or if you use more or less energy than the amount covers.
+If you agree to pay by fixed monthly Direct Debit we will agree your initial Direct Debit with you and confirm this in writing.
+We may need to change this from time to time if your prices change or you use more or less Energy.

-When we set up your fixed monthly Direct Debit, we'll agree a date to take payments from your bank account.
-If your bank refuses to pay us on the date we've agreed, we'll try again.
-If your bank still won't pay us, or if you tell us you don't want to pay by fixed monthly Direct Debit, we'll give you nine days' notice that we'll start sending you bills instead of statements.
-You'll have to pay these within 14 days.
-If we do this, we'll also have to put up your standing charge to the amount we've set out in your confirmation letter.
+When we set up your fixed monthly Direct Debit payments, we’ll agree a date with you to collect payments from your bank.
+If your bank refuses to pay us on the date agreed, we’ll try to collect the payment again.
+If the payment fails again, or if you tell us you no longer want to pay by fixed monthly Direct Debit, we’ll give you nine working days’ notice that we will start sending you bills instead of statements of account which you will have to pay within 14 days.
+If we do this your standing charge will be increased by the amount shown in your Confirmation Letter.

-If you pay in any other way, for example by cheque, you'll get bills at least once a quarter.
-Payment is due when you get the bill, and no more than 14 days after we sent it, unless we agree a different plan with you.
+For all other payment methods we will send you bills at least once every quarter.
+Payment is due when you receive your bill and no more than 14 days after it was sent to you, unless we agree a different regular payment method with you.

-If you want to change from prepayment or Smart Pay As You Go to another way of paying, you'll need to let us check your credit rating.
-For more about credit checking, see section 2.2.
+If you want to change from Smart Pay As You Go to any other payment method we’ll need to check your credit rating.
+If you refuse permission for this we won’t agree to the change.
+See section 2.2 for more information about credit checking.

-Except for your Green Deal charges (see section 4), we'll use any money you pay us to pay off your energy charges, then your non-energy-charges.
-In both cases, we'll pay off the oldest charges first.
-If you've got more than one account with us, we'll decide which account to make the payment to, unless we've agreed a payment plan for a specific account.
+Except where you have a Green Deal, we’ll use your payment to pay off your Energy charges first and then your non-Energy charges.
+In both cases we’ll pay off the oldest charges first.
+If you have more than one account with us, we will decide which account to make the payment to, except where we’ve agreed a payment plan in respect of a specific account.